GitMe23/playwright-frontend-framework/README.md

 ## 📦 Features

-- ✅ Playwright with Chromium, Firefox, WebKit support
+- ✅ Playwright with Chromium, Firefox, and Mobile Safari support
-- ✅ TypeScript for robust typings and IntelliSense
 - ✅ Page Object Model structure for scalable tests
 - ✅ `.env` file support for environment-based config
 - ✅ Auto screenshots and videos on test failure